riptidewave93/npn2-debian/README.md

 - To cleanup and clear all builds, run `sudo ./build.sh clean`

 ## To Do
-* Finish up support for the Core2 (Waiting on sample device)
 * Bring back overlay support

 ## Notes